ChorusOne/network-handbook/src/chorus-one/reliable-systems.md

 * **Block device-level replication is not needed.**
-By their nature, every node in a blockchain network stores the same data.[^erasure-coding] This means we do not need to have replication at the block device or file system layer: we can simply run multiple instances of the node software instead.
+By their nature, every node in a blockchain network stores the same data.[^erasure-coding] Furthermore, the node software already has a replication protocol built in: the regular p2p data distribution code.
+This means we do not need to have replication at the block device or file system layer: we can simply run multiple instances of the node software.

 For the non-public data that we cannot afford to lose (in particular, cryptographic keys)